brutopolis/buxu/README.md

 Specifications and reference implementation of bruter.

-Bruter is meant to be a language template, all it can parse are simple commands, but has built-in preprocessing and lineprocessing so you can create your own language that transpile to bruter.
+Bruter is meant to be a language template, all it can parse are simple commands, but has built-in preprocessing so you can create your own language that transpile to bruter.

 Thanks to Terralang, bruter does fully support Lua and Terra, and also supports most of C features.